 Desert Hot Springs

-Desert Hot Springs - a town that is located 10 miles northeast of Palm Springs also known as "Spa City" offering a wide range of accommodations from exclusive luxury resorts to retro-motels with an access to mineral pools and hot tubs.
+Desert Hot Springs is a town located 12 miles northeast of Palm Springs also known as "Spa City" offering a wide range of accommodations from exclusive luxury resorts to retro-motels with access to mineral pools and hot tubs.

 Joshua Tree National Park

-A must-visit place, Joshua Tree National Park features, beautiful desert wildernesses, a variety plants including cactus and fan palms, huge rocks and rugged rock formation.
+A must-visit place, Joshua Tree National Park features beautiful desert wildernesses, a variety of plants including cactus and fan palms as well as huge rocks and rugged rock formations.

-The largest inland seas on Earth, Salton Sea is a remnant of the ancient Cahuilla Lake.
+The largest inland sea on the Earth, the Salton Sea is a remnant of the ancient Cahuilla Lake.